QIWI-API/payments-docs/_merchant-form_en.html.md

 By default, when holding funds, the service expects <a href="#merchant-capture">confirmation of the payment</a> within 72 hours.
 At the end of the term, the payment is self-confirmed.
 To increase or reduce the waiting period, or to set up a payment auto-reversal, contact <a href="mailto:payin@qiwi.com">QIWI Support</a>.
 The waiting period may not last more than 5 days.
 </aside>

-For payment without the customer's authentication (one-step payment), include the `"flags":["SALE"]` parameter in the API request [Invoice](#invoice_put).
-If you do not pass this parameter, the funds holding for the payment is made.
+To make one-step payment without the funds holding, include the `"flags":["SALE"]` parameter in the API request [Payment](#payments).
+If you do not pass this parameter, the funds holding for the payment is made and service waits for <a href="#merchant-capture">confirmation of the payment</a>.

 ### Awaiting the customer authentication (3-D Secure) {#merchant-threeds}